What is Music PR?

 It creates a buzz

 Music PR is all about the buzz.
-When an artist or band is everywhere you look on social media, in the press or on tour; that's buzz.
-A Music PR campaign strategizes around ways to get the public, media and record companies excited about an artist, band or musical ensemble.
-In preparation for the campaign's launch, the music publicist assembles a press kit and compiles a list of music industry and media sources who can push the client and the music for greater visibility.
+When an artist or band is everywhere you look on social media, in the press, or on tour; that's the buzz.
+A Music PR campaign strategizes around ways to get the public, media, and record companies excited about an artist, band, or musical ensemble.
+In preparation for the campaign's launch, the music publicist assembles a press kit and compiles a list of the music industry and media sources who can push the client and the music for greater visibility.
 Some of these relationships have been nurtured over years.
-Once the press materials go out, follow-up calls or other forms of communication will hopefully yield interviews, articles, reviews or any other kind of promotion that keeps the client's persona and brand in the public's mind.
+Once the press materials go out, follow-up calls or other forms of communication will hopefully yield interviews, articles, reviews, or any other kind of promotion that keeps the client's persona and brand in the public's mind.

 It needs a press kit

 Any successful Music PR campaign relies heavily on a press kit.
 The press kit contains lots of information about the client and the music being promoted.
 There are several elements in a typical music press kit.
 The bio or biography of the client is usually a one-page story about the artist and how their music career started, musical influences, etc. There's maybe an artist or band photograph and a link to a video.
 There will also be interesting quotes, tour information, music or book reviews, and interviews.
 A well-assembled press kit should also contain a link to a SoundCloud or other platform where the client's music can be heard.

 It needs a strong social media presence